patrickdavid/photoclip/README.md

 ##Features

--As a user, I'd like to:
+- As a user, I'd like to:

--create an account
+- create an account
--upload photos to share
+- upload photos to share
--view a list of photos I am tagged in
+- view a list of photos I am tagged in
--view a list of favorite photos on my profile page -tag others in photos
+- view a list of favorite photos on my profile page
+- tag others in photos
--mark a photo as a favorite
+- mark a photo as a favorite
--get suggestions on other users I'd like based on my favorites
+- get suggestions on other users I'd like based on my favorites

 Models
   -photo
   -user
-  -relationships

 Pages